Rodeoclash/sitepoint-frontend-test-answer/README.md

     app.use(express.static(__dirname + '/static'));

-To the server and split the css/js out into their own folders (styles and scripts respectivly)
+To the server and split the css/js out into their own folders (styles and scripts respectively)

 I also removed two catch alls at the end of the script which would serve the index.html instead of a 404 - this caused problems with debugging as it's useful to know when a file doesn't exist.